 The SMS difference: dialers treat texting as an afterthought

 Most call-center platforms can fire off a text, but it's rarely cheap, rarely properly registered, and rarely two-way in a way your agents actually use.
-ReadySMS is the inverse — SMS is the core product and the dialer rides alongside it.
+ReadySMS is the inverse — SMS is the core product, with an AI assistant and CRM built around it.

 Per outbound segment, plus a transparent $0.0045/segment carrier pass-through billed separately (not marked up):

 Worked example.
-Say your team texts 8,000 leads a month with a 150-character plain-text message — one segment each, on the Starter tier:
+Say your team texts 8,000 leads a month with a 150-character plain-text message — one segment each, on the Standard tier:

 Watch the segment math, though.
 Add an emoji and you drop to a 70-character unicode limit, so that same 150-character message becomes 3 segments:

 Same blast, 3x the bill, purely from one emoji.
 Keep promos in plain GSM-7 and that's real money saved.
 There's more on this in our reduce SMS costs guide.
-And you get 20 free test sends to your own number, plus a $25 credit when you submit 10DLC registration, so you can test the whole thing before spending real money.
+And you get free test sends to your own number, so you can test the whole thing before spending real money.

-The dialer: power dialing, not a separate vendor
+The AI assistant and CRM, not a separate vendor

 Compliance, done for you